 Hand and Wrist Treatments

 Hand and wrist pain should never keep you from living your life to the fullest.
-The experts at Henry Ford Health System are leaders in hand and wrist surgery and nonsurgical treatments.
+The experts at Henry Ford Health are leaders in hand and wrist surgery and nonsurgical treatments.
 Our experience treating orthopedic problems and conditions that affect blood vessels or nerves in the hands can ease your pain.

 Nonsurgical hand and wrist treatments

 Not all hand and wrist conditions require surgery.
 Whenever possible, we choose noninvasive treatments that get you back to moving quickly.
 We offer nonsurgical treatments including:

 - At-home therapies: Heat and ice are often used alone or with other treatments.
 These can reduce pain and inflammation to speed healing.

 - Drainage: Your doctor gives you a local anesthetic and drains fluid that puts pressure on nerves.

 - Splints, casts and bracing: These aids keep the wrist or hand bones in place so they heal properly.